wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 In this section, you will create a new Node.js project.

-> [!NOTE]
-> At the time of publication of this module, there are plans to update the Yeoman generator for Microsoft Teams to scaffold new bot projects using the  the Bot Framework v4 SDK.
-However, at the time of publication of this module, the default project uses an older version of the Bot Framework SDK.
->
-> Therefore, the steps in this section may change over time because the Yeoman generator may simplify the creation of bots.
-This exercise will guide you through creating a bot and configuring the project manually to use the Bot Framework v4 SDK because this is the current recommended approach.

-Open your command prompt, navigate to a directory where you want to save your work, create a new folder **learn-msteams-bots**, and change directory into that folder.
+Open your command prompt, navigate to a directory where you want to save your work, create a new folder **learn-msteams-msgext**, and change directory into that folder.

 Run the Yeoman Generator for Microsoft Teams by running the following command: